Klosmi/WP-dev/WPDevNotes.md

 it is WP's own FSE
 WordPress's Full Site Editing (FSE) using Gutenberg requires JavaScript and React expertise, making development complex. <br> A key drawback is the editing experience: block editors must provide a UI for content editing, leading to elements appearing differently in edit mode compared to the front end. <br>
 Another issue is that custom HTML often differs from Gutenberg's generated HTML.

-For example, unordered lists written in standard HTML may be transformed by WordPress into structures wrapped in multiple `<div>` tags.
+For example, unordered lists in regular HTML can end up as multiple <div> tags when WordPress processes them, plus WordPress adds its own CSS.
+These differences can make our custom CSS not work as expected.
+The fix?
+Add extra CSS specifically for the editor so we can get the look we want.

 ---